spree/spree/guides/content/developer/core/shipments.markdown

 The process of determining shipments for an order is triggered by calling `#create_proposed_shipments` on an order object while transitioning to the delivery step during a checkout.
 This process will first delete any existing shipments for an order and then determine the possible shipments available for that order.

-This process is triggered by a call to `Spree::Stock::Coordinator.new(@order).packages`.
+`#create_proposed_shipments` will initially call `Spree::Stock::Coordinator.new(@order).packages`.
 This will return an array of packages.
 In order to determine which items belong in which package when they are being built, Spree uses an object called a splitter, described in more detail [below](#).

 After obtaining the array of available packages, they are converted to shipments on the order object.
 Shipping rates are determined and inventory units are created during this process as well.